collocations.org

 let sb

-Let''s hear you sing, then. | You''d better not let Dad hear you say that.
+You'd better not let Dad hear you say that.

 about

-I''ve heard about this sort of thing before.
+I've heard about this sort of thing before.

 of